kubajecminek/klid/cmd/klid-cui/README.txt

 Console user interface version of the program wasn't finished.
-I wrote this code mainly for educational purpose.
+I wrote this code mainly for educational purposes..

 Also, ... global variables and init function...

+But still it compiles and works.